LaunchCodeEducation/technical-analyst-curriculum/content/Day-7/_index.md

 ---

 ## Existing documentation and knowledge systems

-***
-Many large and medium sized organizations that have been around for several years already have a large number of contributions from many different contractors and engineers.
-These existing documents, software and comments are part of the organization's knowledge management system or knowledge base.
-We can search these knowledge base systems to find answers to questions that we have or to troubleshoot an issue.
-Poor documentation leads to poor support and negatively impacts technical support.
-When we are new to our teams, we are not expected to know everything but we are expected to learn where and how to find the information we need.
-We should ask often for links to documentation that will provide more in depth learning of a given topic or subject.
-Once we have a fresh understanding and new perspective of the software product, we can ask questions using the referenced documentation links.
-If the documentation only lives in a single developer’s head, we should learn how it is done and document it and share it with the developer/engineer to ensure you've captured the steps properly.
-Then share it with the larger team.
+Many large and medium-sized organizations, with years of history, have accumulated a wealth of contributions from various contractors and engineers.
+These contributions include existing documents, software, and comments, all integrated into the organization's knowledge management system or knowledge base.
+These knowledge base systems serve as valuable resources, allowing us to search for answers to our questions or troubleshoot issues.

+Poor documentation can lead to inadequate support and have a detrimental effect on technical support.
+As newcomers to our teams, it's understood that we won't have all the answers from the get-go, but we are expected to learn where and how to access the necessary information.
+It's essential to frequently request links to documentation that offer in-depth insights into specific topics or subjects.

+Once we've gained a solid understanding and a fresh perspective on the software product, we can ask questions using the provided documentation links.
+In cases where documentation resides solely in the mind of a single developer, it's crucial to learn the process, document it accurately, and share it with the developer or engineer to ensure the steps are correctly captured.
+Subsequently, share this documented knowledge with the larger team.

 {{% notice green "Protip" "rocket" %}}
 Take note of the last updated date when reading documentation.
 We want to look for versions, last edited, last changed to ensure the documentation is still relevant.
 This tells us if the document is still changing but more importantly, if there is active participation with keeping the documentation updated.